physi0Frost/mm-invest-sim/DEPLOY.md

 ## 🚀 Quick Start

-The site automatically deploys to GitHub Pages when you push to the `deploy` branch.
+The site automatically deploys to GitHub Pages when you push to the `gh-pages` branch.
 The deployment is handled by GitHub Actions.

 **Live URL**: `https://<your-username>.github.io/<repository-name>/`